CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ### From API

-Data can be added directly via API requeset to eCR Viewer's `/process-ecr` endpoints.
+Data can be added directly via API requeset to eCR Viewer's `/process-ecr` endpoint.
 See the [API documentation](./api-documentation.md) for more details.

 ```bash
 # zip file